Pop Archives

 As you can see at 45cat.com, this was distributed to the “Program Directors and Disc Jockeys of America” with a message from Vice President Hubert H. Humphrey.

-The name of the singer, Jimmy Fraser, is not mentioned but is replaced by the title of the program.
+The name of the singer, Jimmy Fraser, is not mentioned on the label but is replaced by the title of the program, although his name was not suppressed during the campaign.

 This is the same recording that was released under Jimmy Fraser’s name on Columbia.